-With dreams of a better life, the young doctor, Louis Creed, and his family--his wife, Rachel, their daughter, Ellie, and their three-year-old toddler, Gage--move to their new home in the small rural town of Ludlow, Maine, alarmingly close to a busy highway.
-However, when Rachel's cherished tomcat is inadvertently killed in an awful accident, a desperate Louis will reluctantly take his friendly neighbour's advice to bury it in an ancient Micmac graveyard--a mystical burial ground imbued with reanimating powers.
-Despite the terrible results and the insistent warnings from a recently deceased, tragedy-stricken Louis is forced to go back to the Indian cemetery, hoping that, this time, things will be different.
-But, can the dead return from the grave?Written by
+Eager to start afresh, the young doctor, Louis Creed, and his family--his wife, Rachel, their daughter, Ellie, and their three-year-old toddler, Gage--move to their new home in the small rural town of Ludlow, Maine, alarmingly close to a busy highway.
+However, after the inadvertent death of Rachel's cherished tomcat in an awful accident, reluctantly, a desperate Louis will take his friendly neighbour's advice to bury it in an ancient Micmac graveyard: a mystical burial ground imbued with alleged reanimating powers.
+Now, despite the terrible results and the insistent warnings from a recently deceased, tragedy-stricken Louis has no other choice but to go back to the Indian cemetery, in high hopes that, this time, things will be different.
+Nevertheless, can the dead truly return from the grave?Written by

 Broken Hearted Child 1:

 [the voices of broken hearted children burying their pets at the Pet Sematary, voice-over]

 Bye, old Shep.
 See you in heaven.
 Yeah?

 This is where my kitty lays.
 No more he screams and hollers.

 He lived for 5 and 20 days.
 He cost me $50.

 Spot - A good fella.
 We love you.

 Television censors of some of the films gorier moments included alternate shots from different angles that hide the more graphic images.
 This especially came into play with the Timmy Baterman scenes and the films finale in the Creed's kitchen.
 See more »